Fractional-order Spiking Neural Network: Theoretical Results and Complexity Analysis

 \subsection{Complex Analysis}

-In the forward integration of \cref{eq.app_full_equation1,eq.app_full_equation2} using the ABM predictor \cref{eq.fde_sovler}, at each time-step $t_j$ we must evaluate the fractional derivative $f\left(t_j, y_j\right)$ and retain these values for later use.
-Here, $f$ refers to the right-hand side defined in $\cref{eq.app_fullf}$, and the hidden state is defined as

-covering all $L$ layers plus the final spike-count state.
-If there are $N=T / h$ steps in total, then summing the base cost $C$ per evaluation with the growing cost $O(k)$ of accumulating $k$-term histories yields $\sum_{k=0}^N(C+O(k))=O\left(N C+N^2\right)$.
-By leveraging a fast convolution routine (e.g. the FFT-based method of \cite{mathieu2013fast}), the quadratic term can be reduced to $O(N \log N)$, giving an overall forward-pass cost of $O(N C+N \log N)$.
-Since each step also stores its hidden state vector of dimension $d$, and computing $f$ at one timestamp incurs a peak memory $P$, the forward memory requirement grows as
+In the iteration of \cref{eq:fdecharge} using the ABM predictor \cref{eq.fde_sovler}, at each time-step $t_j$ we must evaluate the fractional derivative $f\left(t_j, y_j\right)$ which is $R\,I_{\mathrm{in}}(t)$ in \emph{f}-IF and $-\,U(t) \;+\; R\,I_{\mathrm{in}}(t)$ in \emph{f}-LIF neuron.
+If there are $N=T / h$ steps in total, then summing the base cost $C$ per evaluation at each time step for all layers with the growing cost $O(k)$ of accumulating $k$-term histories yields $\sum_{k=0}^N(C+O(k))=O\left(N C+N^2\right)$.
+By leveraging a fast convolution routine (e.g. the FFT-based method of \citep{mathieu2013fast}), the quadratic term can be reduced to $O(N \log N)$, giving an overall forward-pass cost of $O(N C+N \log N)$.
+Since each step also stores its hidden state vector of dimension $d$, and computing $f$ at one timestamp incurs a peak memory $P$, the forward memory requirement grows as $O(P+N d)$, where the $N d$ term accounts for saving all $N$ evaluations $\left\{f\left(t_j, y_j\right)\right\}_{j=1}^N$.
+Finally, note that one can trim the $O(N d)$ storage of all past $f\left(t_j, y_j\right)$ values down to $O(M d)$ by invoking the ``short-memory'' approximation, keeping only the most recent $M$ terms in the iterations.
+The experimental computational complexity is presented in \cref{sec.complex}.